LordxOsmosisx86/Ancient_Pokedex/README.md

 # Ancient_Pokedex
-A pokedex with Hisui-style formatting.
+Programmed as a native android application, this project is a pokedex with Hisui-style formatting.